jpmv27/rtl_433_ESP/README.md

 ## RSSI Threshold Automatic Setting

-The RSSI Threshold for signal detection is automatically determined based on the average RSSI signal level received aka RSSI floor level with a delta ( RSSI_THRESHOLD_DELTA ) added to it.
-The average RSSI signal level is calculated over RSSI_AVERAGE_SAMPLES.
+The RSSI Threshold for signal detection is automatically determined based on the average RSSI signal level received aka RSSI floor level with a delta ( RTL433_RSSI_THRESHOLD_DELTA ) added to it.
+The average RSSI signal level is calculated over RTL433_RSSI_AVERAGE_SAMPLES.

 ## SX127X OOK RSSI FIXED Threshold